-During the years ended 31 December 2020 and 2019, there were no transfers into or out of Level 3 fair value measurements.
+During the years ended 31 December 2021 and 2020, there were no transfers into or out of Level 3 fair value measurements.
+Further, there was no significant movements with equity instruments classified under level 3.

 The table below sets out the estimated carrying values and fair values of financial instruments carried at amortised cost where fair values are different from the carrying amounts shown in the consolidated financial statements: